magicbell/magicbell-ruby/README.md

 ## Developer Hub

-Please visit our [Developer Hub](https://developer.magicbell.io) for documentation on MagicBell's API and MagicBell's embeddable Notification Inbox
+Please visit our website https://magicbell.io and our Developer Hub https://developer.magicbell.io for more information MagicBell's embeddable notification inbox and MagicBell's REST API

+## Contact Us

+Have a query or hit upon a problem?
+Create a post in our Developer Community https://community.magicbell.io or contact us at hello@magicbell.io